AlexandriaMM/IT1025repo/Lab6/readme.md

     HTTP stands for Hypertext Transfer Protocol and is the protocol that is used for viewing web pages so a client sends a web address through a web browser and uses HTTP to retrieve the web page.

 b.)
 Explain the protocols that secure HTTP uses to protect data? <br>
-    HTTPS or Secure Hypertext Transfer Protocol Encrypts the data (using encryption algorithms) that is being retrieved by HTTP
+    HTTPS or Secure Hypertext Transfer Protocol Encrypts the data (using encryption algorithms) that is being retrieved by HTTP.
+HTTP protects data by using the SSL protocol.
+SSL (Secure Sockets Layer) uses public key encryption to secure data meaning that an SSL certificate is used to authenticate the identity of a website (checks if website is trustworthy.
+The other protocol used called TLS (Transport Layer Security) and is the successor to SSL.
+Like SSL, TLS authenticates the server, client, and encrypts the data.

 <br><br>